Autoparallel/ethereum_research/journal/src/poseidon/construction.md

 Each of the building blocks have their own parameters, and the security of the hash function depends on the choice of these parameters.
 Poseidon implementations are built up by stringing these building blocks in a a flexible way, but the suggested implementations in the paper make specific choices due to their security and efficiency.

+The *Hades design strategy*, used in the Poseidon hash function, is a cryptographic approach that optimizes the trade-off between security and efficiency.
+It incorporates a mix of full and partial rounds within the hash function.
+Full rounds apply a non-linear operation (like an S-box) to all elements of the state, offering high security.
+Partial rounds, on the other hand, apply this operation to only a subset of the state elements, enhancing efficiency.
+This combination allows for maintaining strong cryptographic security while reducing the computational overhead typically associated with full rounds in every step.
+This design is particularly beneficial in contexts like zero-knowledge proofs, where efficiency is crucial without compromising security.
+The paper highlights how the choice of the MDS matrix in HADES significantly affects security against differential and linear attacks.

 ## Scalar Field

+A scalar field in the context of is a set of elements, along with operations of addition and multiplication, that follows certain rules (like commutativity, associativity, distributivity, and the existence of additive and multiplicative identities).
 First, we choose a size $q$ of the finite field $\mathbb{F}_q$ to work with where $q=p^k$ for some prime $p$ and some integer $k$.
 Note that Poseidon actually uses a finite field that arises as the scalar field of an elliptic curve, but for simplicity we will just think of it as a finite field.
 - This size $q$ will be an important security parameter for the hash function.